 Action # Title Description Total Funds Contributing intervention (RTI), students will be assigned to Tier 1, 2 or 3.
 In this design, some students receive small group support with scaffolding and others engage in learning centers as appropriate to their learning needs.
 The math content and strategies driving Summit Solves at different tiers will be identified by the grade-level team and can be adjusted based on upcoming work.
 1.5 Expeditions Expeditions is an 8-week program, split into four 2-week blocks throughout the year, where students have diverse opportunities to explore their passions and begin identifying a concrete next step for life after high school.
 The Expeditions program has several major purposes: 1) Students have a chance to explore passions outside of their core academic classes.
 2) Students have a chance to seek volunteer opportunities, make community partnerships, and have immersive real-world experiences via Internships and Independent Study programs.
-3) Students explore careers via annual Career Days and through Internships.
-4) Students have an opportunity to explore college options and learn more about the college experience in their junior year College Readiness course.
-5) Students have an opportunity to obtain support on core academic course work and enhance their learning. \$426,463.00 Yes 1.6 Habits of Success Program Habits of Success, the non-academic skills critical to being a self- directed learner and prepared for college and career, such as agency, self-direction, and growth mindset, are a major factor in the college readiness of all students.
-Summit is building a cohesive program, integrated throughout project work, self-directed learning time, and mentorship to help students continually develop their habits of success. \$441,217.00 Yes
+3) Students explore careers via annual Career Days and through Internships as they explore their passions towards their Concrete Next Step 4) Students have an opportunity to explore college options and learn more about the college experience in their junior year College Readiness course and study trip to colleges every year starting in freshman year 5) Students have an opportunity to obtain support on core academic course work and enhance their learning. \$460,161.00 Yes 1.6 Habits of Success Program Habits of Success, the behaviors, mindsets, and dispositions critical to being a self-directed learner and prepared for college and career, such as agency, self-direction, and growth mindset, are a major factor in the college readiness of all students.
+Summit is building a cohesive program, integrated throughout project work, self-directed learning \$464,372.00 Yes

-Action # Title Description Total Funds Contributing 1.7 College Process Support Summit engages in an extensive support program for students applying to college, setting the expectation that all graduates of Summit will be accepted into a 4-year college, barring extenuating circumstances.
-To support students in achieving this goal: 1) Mentors: Teachers serving as mentors provide the first line of support, coaching students and their families through the application process.
-2) School Administrator: A Director or Dean of the school who knows all the students, provides additional support in areas that the mentor may be unfamiliar with.
+Action # Title Description Total Funds Contributing time, and mentorship to help students continually develop their habits of success.
+1.7 College Process Support Summit engages in an extensive support program for students applying to college, setting the expectation that all graduates of Summit will be accepted into a 4-year college, barring extenuating circumstances.
+To support students in achieving this goal: Mentors: Teachers serving as mentors provide the first line of support, coaching students and their families through the application process.
+School Administrator: A Director or Dean of the school who knows all the students, provides additional support in areas that the mentor may be unfamiliar with.
 The Administrator also provides training for mentors, helping them to understand and recognize common pitfalls and major deadlines.
-The Administrator also runs college information nights for both students and parents, including providing computer access to families without a computer at home, providing information for non-English speaking families, and providing extensive financial aid information and assistance for families.
-3) Director of College Readiness: The Director is an expert on the college application process and the college transition process.
+The Administrator also runs college information nights for both students and parents, including providing computer access to families without a computer at home, providing information for non-English speaking families, and providing extensive financial aid information sistance for families.
+Director of Expeditions: The Director is an expert on the college application process and the college transition process.
 They support the Administrators of the school by keeping an eye out for overall trends in college admissions and financial aid, training mentors on the college information nights.
-The Director also works with the College Readiness program in Expeditions.
-4) College Readiness program: Part of the Expeditions program listed above (listed here for completion; not included in the budget details for this action). \$18,074.00 Yes
+The Director also works closely with the Deans of Expeditions on sites to support students on their Concrete Next Steps Mentors The Mentor supports their mentor group at Summit Public Schools college-ready as defined by both internal and external measures.
+The Mentor's primary focus is to support students who will be the first to attend college in their families.
+Concrete Next Steps program: Part of the Expeditions program listed above (listed here for completion; not included in the budget details for this action). \$20,100.00 Yes